jon-jacky/Piety/editors/window.md

 Window contents are not stored in *Window* objects, only in text buffers.
 *Window* methods render buffer contents directly to the display.
-Window objects only store the location of the window on the display, and the location of the window's segment (displayed lines) in the buffer.
+*Window* objects only store the location of the window on the display, and the location of the window's segment (displayed lines) in the buffer.

+In the present version, *Window* objects only store the vertical location of the window.
+All windows are aligned on the left edge of the display.
+The display shows a vertical stack of windows (or one window).

 All updates from the *window* module involve a whole line or sequence of lines from a buffer.
 Updates within a line are handled by the *console* or